 Reshare Your Best Evergreen Content with ReQueue

 An easy way to repurpose content is to reshare it on social media.
 ReQueue automates that process by allowing you to group posts into categories and set them on an automated resharing schedule.

-Use Marketing Projects to Manage This Entire Process
+Use Marketing Campaigns to Manage This Entire Process

-Here’s the complete calendar (notice the teal line, which is a Marketing Project):
+Here's the complete calendar (notice the teal line, which is a Marketing Campaign):

 If we click within a given project, we're then given a filtered view, showing us every individual piece of content related to that broader project:

 This is useful for tracking your progress and deadlines on every piece of content you'll be spinning off from your primary post.

 BONUS: Remember What You Read With Our Content Repurposing Infographic